-- 1. Non-profit businesses (for-profit subsidiaries may be eligible).
-13 CFR § 120.110(a) - Financial businesses primarily engaged in the business of lending, such as banks, finance companies, and factors (pawn shops, although engaged in lending, may qualify in some circumstances).
-13 CFR § 120.110(b) - 3.
-Passive businesses owned by developers and landlords that do not actively use or occupy the assets acquired or improved with the loan proceeds (except Eligible Passive Companies under § 120.111).
-13 CFR § 120.110(c) - 4.
+- a.
+Hotels, motels, recreational vehicle parks, marinas, campgrounds, or similar types of businesses are eligible if more than 50% of the business's revenue, the prior year or planned if a start-up business, is derived from transients who stay for 30 days or less at a time and the business complies with all zoning and other legal requirements. - b.
+Businesses that are licensed as nursing homes or assisted living facilities and provide healthcare and/or medical services are eligible. - 4.
 Life insurance carriers.
 13 CFR § 120.110(d) - 5.
 Businesses located in a foreign country (businesses in the U.S. owned by Legal Permanent Residents may qualify See paragraph G below).
 13 CFR § 120.110 (e) - 6.
 Businesses using pyramid or multilevel sales distribution plans.
 13 CFR § 120.110(f) - 7.
 Small businesses that obtain more than one-third of their annual gross revenue for the prior year, including rental income, from legal gambling activities.
 13 CFR § 120.110(g) - 8.
-Businesses that are engaged in any activity that is illegal under federal (e.g., marijuana), state, or local law.
-13 CFR § 120.110 (h) - 9.
+Businesses that are engaged in any activity that is illegal under federal, state, or local law.
+13 CFR § 120.110 (h)

+- SOP 50 10 7.1 Section A, Ch 1: Primary Applicant Eligibility Requirements Certified by Applicant and Validated by SBA's Risk Mitigation Framework - 9.
 Businesses that restrict patronage for any reason other than capacity or that have discriminatory hiring practices.
 13 CFR §§ 120.110(i) and 113.3(a) - 10.
 Government-Owned Entities, except for businesses owned or controlled by a Native American tribe.
-13 CFR § 120.110(j)

-- 11. Loan Packagers, including Lender Service Providers, and other businesses earning more than one third of their gross annual revenue from packaging SBA loans.
+13 CFR § 120.110(j) - 11.
+Loan Packagers, including Lender Service Providers, and other businesses earning more than one third of their gross annual revenue from packaging SBA loans.
 13 CFR § 120.110(m) - 12.
 Businesses with an Associate who is incarcerated, on probation, on parole, or is under indictment for a felony or any crime involving or relating to financial misconduct or a false statement.
-13 CFR § 120.110(n) - Businesses in which an SBA Lender or any of its Associates owns an equity interest, directly or indirectly.
-The only exception is when the Associate of the Applicant is a Small Business Investment Company (SBIC), in which case the requirements of 13 CFR § 120.104 apply.
-13 CFR § 120.110(o) - 14.
+13 CFR § 120.110(n) - 13.
 Businesses that present live performances of a prurient sexual nature or that derive more than de minimis gross revenue, directly or indirectly, through the sale of products, services or the presentation of any depictions or displays of a prurient sexual nature.
-13 CFR § 120.110 (p) - 15.
+13 CFR § 120.110 (p) - 14.
 Prior Loss to the Government 13 CFR § 120.110 (q) or Delinquent Federal Debt 31 CFR § 285.13